Forgetting unwanted memories in sleep

 Methodology

-I will bring together these technologies to obtain the first anatomically localized evidence of emotional memory reactivation in human rapid eye movement sleep, closing an important translational gap with extant animal models.
+I will bring together OPM-MEG, fMRI, and immersive virtual reality to obtain the first anatomically localized evidence of emotional memory reactivation in human rapid eye movement sleep, closing an important translational gap with extant animal models.

 I will employ fMRI and EEG to examine the intriguing possibility that memory reactivation in sleep facilitates emotion regulation by weakening negative interpretations of real-world events, fostering a concrete pathway towards clinical intervention.